 You’ve Got This!

 Sometimes you’ll have a particular question or scenario that isn’t cut and dry, and you may need extra breastfeeding support.
 Asking for advice from an International Board Certified Lactation Consultant (IBCLC), breastfeeding counselor, or trusted pediatrician is a great first step.
 There are many online resources, including the Academy of Breastfeeding Medicine (ABM), which has its own breast milk storage and handling resource.

 While these breast milk storage and handling guidelines may seem a bit complicated at first, no one expects you to remember exactly when breast milk goes bad.
 Keeping a breast milk storage “cheat sheet” around is a fantastic idea.
 You can even put the guidelines on your fridge for easy reference.

 Most of all, give yourself a giant pat on the back for providing amazing nutrition to your baby, all wrapped up in cuddles and love.
-(And don't forget to treat yourself to the best nursing clothes around.
-Save 20% when you use the code KBBLOG20 at checkout.)

 Click here to download and print our breast milk storage guidelines: